Foothill Transit: Transfers

-Bus fleet
+Fleet

 As of 2025, the Foothill Transit fleet consists of a mixed fleet of NABI, New Flyer, ENC, Proterra and Alexander Dennis buses.
 These include the Xcelsior, NABI BRT, Enviro500, ElDorado National Axess, and Proterra Catalyst buses.
-Foothill Transit uses various propulsion systems to power their buses, which are CNG, Hydrogen, and Electric.
-Foothill Transit uses articulated New Flyer XN60 buses as well as two Double Decker Alexander Dennis Enviro500EVs for use on the Silver Streak (bus) line.
-The transit agency has an additional twelve Alexander Dennis Enviro500EVs on order.
+Foothill Transit uses various propulsion systems to power their buses, which are CNG, hydrogen, and electric.
+Foothill Transit uses articulated New Flyer XN60 buses as well as two Double Decker Alexander Dennis Enviro500EVs for use on the Silver Streak line.
+As of 2024, the transit agency has an additional twelve Alexander Dennis Enviro500EVs on order.